i-cyto/FlowRepositoryQuery/README.md

 To improve analytical
 pipelines, I'd like to identify experiments and add tags to announce when an experiment could be a standard for developing or validating one of the steps in the pipeline.
-Unfortunately, it's very difficult to browse and filter the information presented on the FR public page.
+Unfortunately, it's very difficult? to browse and filter the information presented on the FR public page.
 I have therefore analysed the FR public pages, collected information and compiled it into a table.
 This table is available in the form of